apache/nuttx/examples/README.txt

     CONFIG_EXAMPLE_UIP_DRIPADDR  - Default router IP addess
     CONFIG_EXAMPLE_UIP_NETMASK   - Network mask
     CONFIG_EXAMPLE_UIP_DHCPC     - Select to get IP address via DHCP

+  If you use DHCPC, then some special configuration network options are required.
+These include:

+    CONFIG_NET=y                 - Of course
+    CONFIG_NSOCKET_DESCRIPTORS   - And, of course, you must allocate some socket descriptors.
+    CONFIG_NET_UDP=y             - UDP support is required for DHCP (as well as various other UDP-related
+                                   configuration settings).
+    CONFIG_NET_BROADCAST=y       - UDP broadcast support is needed.
+    CONFIG_NET_BUFSIZE=650       - Per RFC2131 (p.
+9), the DHCP client must be
+    (or larger)                    prepared to receive DHCP messages of up to 576 bytes (excluding Ethernet, IP, or UDP headers and FCS).

   Other configuration items apply also to the selected webserver net utility.
   Additional relevant settings for the uIP webserver net utility are: